meduza-corp/interstellar/README.md

 About: https://support.google.com/googleplay/android-developer/answer/138230

-It is intended to work via cron, to get the daily review updates form google play store.
+It is intended to work via cron, to get daily review updates form google play store.

 ### Configuration
 To use it you need to do some basic configuration: